-Acquisition of an additional 26 percent participation interests in the associates
+Acquisition of controlling interests in the associates

-On 15 February 2010, the Group increased its participation interests in OOO Oiltechproduct-Invest, OOO Petra Invest-M and OOO Tailiksneftegas, entities recorded as Associates to 51 percent through the acquisition of an additional 26 percent participation interests in each company.
-The total purchase consideration was RR 1,297 million, which were paid in cash upon signing the agreements.
+On 15 February 2010, the Group increased its participation interests in OOO Oiltechproduct-Invest, OOO Petra Invest-M and OOO Tailiksneftegas, entities recorded as associates to 51 percent through the acquisition of an additional 26 percent participation interests in each company for the total cash consideration of RR 1,297 million.
 These entities are all exploration stage oil and gas companies and hold exploration licenses for the Sredne-Chaselskiy, Severo-Russkiy, Zapadno-Tazovskiy, Anomalniy and Severo-Yamsoveskiy license areas.
 These licenses expire in 2010 and 2013.
 The Group intends to receive production licenses for these fields based on the exploration activities performed to date.
+Following the acquisition, in February 2010, OOO Oiltechproduct-Invest obtained the production license for Zapadno-Chaselskiy (expires in 2030).

-All three entities have no notable operating activities up to and as at the purchase date and are all considered to be in their early exploration stage; consequently, this acquisition is outside the definition of business as defined in IFRS 3, "Business Combinations".
-The cost of the acquisition has been allocated based on the relative fair values of the assets (largely comprised of their respective mineral licenses), and liabilities of the companies acquired.
+All three entities have no notable operating activities up to and as at the purchase date and are all considered to be in their early exploration stage; consequently, this acquisition is outside the definition of "business" as defined in IFRS 3, "Business Combinations".
+The acquisition cost has been allocated based on the relative fair values of the assets acquired (largely comprised of their respective mineral licenses), and liabilities assumed.